liuderchi/fsnd_P4_Conference_Org/README.md

 # Udacity Conference Organizer README

+An conference organizer app to help you schedule your conferences.
+Deployed on Google Cloud Platform using and implemented by Python mostly.

+![screenshot][screenshot]

 This is a README of Udacity Nanodegree Project 4.
 This file is response to [project problems.](https://www.udacity.com/course/viewer#!/c-nd004/l-3566359178/m-3636408594)